Safe storage of your working data is essential during your research project.

 Data in the Research filestore and the Departmental filestore are not deleted after you leave, as these are University–shared storage spaces.
 Data in these areas will be inaccessible to you whilst your account is suspended and once it is deleted.
 Access can be granted to others.

-Data in LU Box is made inaccessible to you when your account is suspended when you leave the University.
+Data in OneDrive is made inaccessible to you when your account is suspended when you leave the University.
 It is inaccessible, but can be restored by request during the three-month period following suspension.
 It is permanently deleted after this time.

 Data in your personal filestore is made inaccessible to you when your account is suspended.
 It is inaccessible but can be restored by request during the three-month period following suspension.